una/personal-goals/happy-moments/happy-moments.md

 02/23/2015
 ---
 Today at the gym I tried a new thing where I dangle from the machine and lift my legs into an "L".
 I don't know why but I totally felt like a badass.

+02/24/2015
+---
+I hit 2000 followers on Twitter today!
+How did that happen?!

+02/25/2015
+---
+Today Jo brought Georgetown cupcakes into the office.
+OH my gosh it was such a wonderful surprise and I felt like home <3

+02/26/2015
+---
+ATXSass was today.
+It went really well!
+I learned tons about toolkit and ligatures on the web.

+02/27/2015
+---
+Today my BDConf Talk was put up online for its Nashville conference.
+I was asked to do it two days ago so it was super quick turn around and very exciting.

+02/28/2015
+---
+Cristina was in Austin this weekend and we got breakfast together at 24 diner.
+A) their veggie frittata is AMAZING, B) it was really fantastic to see a college friend and catch up :)